 In conventional (Type 1) terms, the imaginary number i is defined as the square root of - 1.
 Thus when we square i (to get a 2-dimensional expression of 1^2 which is - 1)) me move back into the world of real numbers.

 So what is imaginary here i.e. i actually results from attempting to express - 1 (which is of a real nature and pertaining to a 2-dimensional interpretation) in a reduced 1-dimensional manner.

-Thus in this way we can see directly how the imaginary notion amounts to a linear (1-dimensional) way of expressing a circular (2-dimensional) expression.
+Thus in this way we can see directly how the imaginary amounts to a linear (1-dimensional) way of expressing a circular (2-dimensional) notion.